Spalding University MFA in Writing :: Creative Writing Programs :: NewPages Guide

 - Spring (May) and fall (November) residencies in Louisville, each followed by a 6-month semester in which students may expect to spend about 25 hours a week on their writing and reading\

-- Summer "stretch" option, combining the spring Louisville residency with the 9-month summer semester schedule
+- Combine the spring Louisville residency with the 9-month summer semester schedule

 - A combination of spring, summer, and fall semesters

-Program Director Sena Jeter Naslund, author of the bestselling Ahab's Wife, Four Spirits, Abundance: A Novel of Marie Antoinette, and Adam & Eve brings more than thirty-five years of teaching experience in regular and low-residency graduate programs to the Spalding MFA Program.
+Program Director Sena Jeter Naslund, author of the bestselling Ahab's Wife, Four Spirits, Abundance: A Novel of Marie Antoinette, Adam & Eve, and The Fountain of St. James Court, or; Portrait of the Artist as an Old Woman, brings more than thirty-five years of teaching experience in regular and low-residency graduate programs to the Spalding MFA Program.